tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 The full Ruby code listing is ~~not (yet?) public~~ [available under the Apache 2 license](https://github.com/tenderworks/regalloc).

-UPDATE: See the post on [lifetime holes](/blog/linear-scan-lifetime-holes/).
+Update: See the post on [lifetime holes](/blog/linear-scan-lifetime-holes/).

 ## Thanks